ClathomasPrime/linear-prefs/tex/notes.md

     of single-crossing.
 Because their techniques are algorithmic, they also get a (fairly complicated) O(nm^2) time algorithm for checking single-crossing (and ordering voters accordingly).

+    Forbidden subconfigs:
+      - gamma config: "none of the three voters can be between the other two"  (noRep and 3Cycle are good examples)
+      - delta configs: "four voters, each pair of them must be adjacent" (basically FlipFlop!)

 [!]
 Single-CrossingDifferencesonDistributions http://www.columbia.edu/~nk2339/Papers/KLR-sced.pdf